nickbichay/country.year/README.md

 file: a character of the filename for the table to saved to

-dup.omit: whether or not you'd lik duplicate years of the same id to be removed.
+dup.omit: whether or not you would like duplicate years of the same id to be removed.
 Defaults to false.